Creating a PTO Policy to Meet Your Business Needs

-- By letting employees accrue PTO weekly or bi-weekly, with the ability to use only the amount they've saved up to the present date.
+- By letting employees accrue PTO each pay period, with the ability to use only the amount they've accrued to the present date.

 Some businesses prefer the second option because it may reduce the incidences of employees requesting extended periods of paid absence at any one time.
-On the other hand, some employees are inclined to stockpile accrued PTO and take it all at once towards the end of the year, which can also create staffing issues.
+On the other hand, some employees may be inclined to stockpile accrued PTO and take it all at once toward the end of the year, which can also create staffing issues.
 A close look at your business's specific needs can help you make the best decision.

-Whichever type of PTO policy you decide to implement, it's important to communicate the plan details to employees.
-This can be achieved by outlining PTO policies during employee benefits meetings or with clearly worded information in your employee handbook.
-Be sure to address the most common questions employees have, such as the number of PTO hours they're entitled to, the methods in which PTO is dispersed, time-off request/approval procedures, and what happens to unused time.
+Once you've crafted a new policy, you'll need to ensure that the terms are understood by your staff.
+From newsletters to staff meetings, rewards statements, and your employee handbook, make sure employees understand how PTO fits in with their overall benefits package and why they should adhere to specific guidelines to make it work for everyone.
+New PTO policies can also be discussed during employee benefits meetings or with clearly worded information in your employee handbook.
+Openly address the most common questions employees have, such as the number of PTO hours they're entitled to, the methods in which PTO is dispersed, time-off request/approval procedures, and what happens to unused time.